 It’s the beginning of a process of forgiveness.
 Forgiving yourself for the choices you made or for circumstances that were beyond your control.
 And forgiving others.
 So often we weave stories about the wounds and hurts that live on in our hearts and minds.
 Forgiveness allows us to begin to let go of those stories.

 “In order for forgiveness to happen, something has to die.
 If you make a choice to forgive, you have to face into the pain.
 You simply have to hurt.” – Joe Reynolds, Episcopal priest

 “Forgiveness is not forgetting or walking away from accountability or condoning a hurtful act; it’s the process of taking back and healing our lives so we can truly live”. – Brené Brown

 If there’s a loss that you’re struggling with, even if it’s one you can’t quite put your finger on, the Grief Recovery Method can help you find clarity and complete it.
 You don’t have to keep carrying it forward with you.
-If you’re interested in learning more, drop me a message via the contact form and I’ll tell you about my online coaching options.
+If you’re interested in learning more, drop me a message and I’ll tell you about my online, and in-person, coaching options.